jefftune/General/Tango_Card_Service_API.md

 First, register to open a Tango Card account: <a href="https://www.tangocard.com/user/register" target="_blank">Register</a>

-The provided 'username (email address)' and 'password' will be the same as what will be used for authenticating usage of the Tango Card API's methods.
+The provided 'username (email address)' and 'password' will be the same as what will be used for authenticating usage of the Tango Card Service API's methods.

 <a name="open_account_login"></a>
 ### Login ###